-If you want great looking shoulders, you must work the deltoid muscles in different angles to stimulate various parts.
-You can engage the back of the shoulders with bent-over rear delt raises, which you can be performed standing (standing bent-over rear delt raises) or seated.
-Let’s look now at seated bent-over rear delt raises.
+If you want great-looking shoulders, you must work the deltoid muscles at different angles to stimulate various parts.
+You not only should do exercises for the front and lateral parts of the shoulders but you should work the back of the shoulders.
+A wonderful delt exercise (for the back of the shoulder) is the bent-over rear delt raise, which you can be performed standing (standing bent-over rear delt raises) or seated (like we are doing here).

 Benefits of Seated Bent-Over Rear Delt Raises:

-- Stability: Seated bent-over rear lateral raises keep your body more stable as you engage in the movement since you are seating down.
+- Stability: Seated bent-over rear lateral raises keep your body more stable as you engage in the movement while seating down, allowing you to zero in that posterior area.

-- Isolation: By seating, you don’t waste a lot of energy trying to maintain proper alignment so you can concentrate on the back of the shoulder.
+- Isolation: By seating, you don’t waste a lot of energy trying to maintain the proper alignment so you can concentrate on solely stimulating the back of your shoulder.

 - Versatile: You can perform different variations of seated bent-over rear lateral raises.
 You can raise both arms at the same time, one arm at a time, or alternate arms.